phetsims/phet-info/deployment-info/bulk-maintenance-release-process.md

 ## Steps

+### 0. Be Prepared

+The following processes rely on `git status` to make sure everything is going smoothly, and can be sabotaged if you have files in your repos that are committed or ignored.
+Please iterate through all your repos and clean them before beginning.

 ### 1. maintenance-start

 Given a list of simulations, you'll want to run the maintenance-start task.
 This will check current production versions of the simulations, and will store this information for future tasks.